 When you start an operation, an operation guide of control button functions will be displayed at the bottom of the screen.
 Please refer to the guide when operating the camera.
 The step-by-step description of the above example is as follows:

-1 Press the Fn button.
+1 Press the En hutton

-2 Select [White balance] with ▲/▼/
+2 Select [White balance] with ▲/▼/ ◄/► on the control button, then press the center ● to execute.

 3 Following the operation guide, select and execute the desired function.